ballerina-platform/module-ballerinax-java.jms/docs/spec/spec.md

 # check connection->stop();
 # ```
 #
-# + return - A `jms:Error` if threre is an error while stopping the connection
+# + return - A `jms:Error` if there is an error while stopping the connection
 isolated remote function stop() returns jms:Error?;
 ```